Three Man Army

 Three Man Army was a British hard rock band active in the first half of the 1970s.

 History

-The group was formed by Adrian Gurvitz and Paul Gurvitz, formerly of The Gun.
-Following the band's dissolution, Adrian played with Buddy Miles and Paul played with Parrish & Gurvitz, then reunited as Three Man Army.
+The group was formed by Adrian Gurvitz and Paul Gurvitz, formerly of the Gun.
+Following that band's dissolution, Adrian played with Buddy Miles and Paul played with Parrish & Gurvitz, then reunited as Three Man Army.
 Their debut album, A Third of a Lifetime, featured both Buddy Miles, as well as Mike Kellie (from Spooky Tooth).
 Tony Newman, who had previously played with Sounds Incorporated and Jeff Beck, joined for the group's next two albums, and a fourth album was recorded but not released until 2005.
 Newman then left to play with David Bowie, and the Gurvitzes united with Ginger Baker as the Baker Gurvitz Army.